 Rules of Play in Free Bet Blackjack

-Evolution Gaming launched the game as part of their Infinite series of live blackjack games, where a limitless number of players can join the action simultaneously.
-It features several optional side wagers, including 21+3, Bust It, Any Pair, and Hot 3.
+Evolution Gaming launched the game as part of its Infinite series of live blackjack games, where an unlimited number of players can join the action simultaneously.
+It offers several optional side wagers, including 21+3, Bust It, Any Pair, and Hot 3.

-These should be avoided altogether as they carry higher house edges compared to the main game.
-The other rules of play in Free Bet Blackjack are as follows:
+These bets should be avoided entirely because they carry higher house edges than the main game.
+The remaining rules of play in Free Bet Blackjack are as follows:

 Expected Return in Free Bet Blackjack

-This variation only goes to show there is nothing free on the casino floor as its house edge is nearly three times higher than that in standard blackjack with player-friendly rules.
-Here you are combating a 1.55% casino advantage provided that you follow the perfect basic strategy.
-Those who play haphazardly based on hunches and gut feelings face an even higher house edge.
+This variation proves there is nothing free on the casino floor because its house edge is nearly three times higher than that of standard blackjack with player-friendly rules.
+You are facing a 1.55% casino advantage, provided you follow perfect basic strategy.
+Those who play haphazardly, relying on hunches and gut feelings, will encounter an even higher edge.

-As for the side bets we previously mentioned, you better forget about them if you want to be a winning player.
-All four optional wagers have lower expected returns than the main game as you can see below.
-Place them in moderation only or else they could quickly drain your bankroll.
+Regarding the side bets we mentioned earlier, you should forget about them if you aim to win.
+All four optional wagers have lower expected returns than the main game, as you can see below.
+Use them sparingly, or they could quickly deplete your bankroll.

 *We have listed only the maximum payouts.
 Some side bets pay at lower house odds, depending on the exact combination of cards.